 We support and learn from our grassroots partners as they build the power, dignity, and knowledge of impacted communities.
 We currently have projects in the field of immigration and criminal justice and help to identify, analyze, and work to dismantle legal and regulatory obstacles to legal empowerment; prepare law students to play the role of community partners; and bring research methods to bear on efforts to measure, assess, and evaluate the change our partners are making.

-- The Jailhouse Lawyers Initiative (JLI) aims to re-conceptualize the role of jailhouse lawyers as agents of empowerment.
-JLI is a national project of the Legal Empowerment Advocacy Hub and is supported by the Bernstein Institute for Human Rights.
-JLI advocates for the legal empowerment of current and former jailhouse lawyers and law clerks - a process central to ending the cycle of incarceration and enabling communities to obtain freedom from the inside out.
-JLI targets outcomes in both the carceral and postcarceral settings.
-We advocate for jailhouse lawyers to have access to all the necessary legal materials needed to adequately research legal questions and the knowledge and skills required to be an effective legal advocate for themselves and the people they are incarcerated with.
-We also seek to create opportunities for former jailhouse lawyers to apply their skills upon release.
-This includes being able to leverage their skills for individual educational or employment opportunities, as well as bringing their knowledge of the law and justice system to their communities to help break the cycle of incarceration.
-JLI is working in partnership with the Prison Reform and Education Project (PREP)'s Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.
+- The Jailhouse Lawyers Initiative (JLI) is a project led by the Legal Empowerment and Advocacy Hub (LEAH), a community justice organization founded and directed by justice-impacted leaders, and supported by the Bernstein Institute.
+JLI advocates for the legal empowerment of current and former jailhouse lawyers - the process of knowing, using, and shaping laws that impact their lives - as a core strategy to ending the cycle of incarceration and enabling communities to obtain freedom from the inside out.
+JLI targets three primary areas with its work: building a national network of current and former jailhouse lawyers, co-developing training and curricula that focus on legal education and legal empowerment for currently incarcerated peoples, and supporting justice-impacted individuals to leverage their skills and expertise for opportunities in employment and education post-release.
+JLI is also working in partnership with the Prison Reform and Education Project (PREP)'s Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.

 - 2018's conference, Reimagining Justice: Realizing Human Rights through Legal Empowerment, which brought together leading human rights activists, lawyers, and scholars from over 25 countries, including Bangladesh, China, Ecuador, Guatemala, Haiti, India, Kenya, Pakistan, South Africa, and the United States to assess the state of the legal empowerment field, identify key research and methodological opportunities, and build a stronger global movement for grassroots justice.
 Speakers shared strategies on using legal empowerment to address some of the most urgent issues of our time - from climate change to the refugee crisis, immigration, mass incarceration, and attacks on women and LGBTQI communities.